xpack-dev-tools/mingw-w64-gcc-xpack/README-RELEASE.md

 # Ctrl-a Ctrl-d
 ```

-Check that both the project Git and the submodule are pushed to GitHub.
+Check that the project is pushed to GitHub.

 To trigger the GitHub Actions build, use the xPack action: